 If you aren't using leftover carrots, scrape 1 pound bag of carrots and toss in 2 tablespoons olive oil.
 Sprinkle with salt and pepper in a large roasting pan at 425F degrees for 15 minutes-don't stir even once.

-Can I make Easy Shepherd Pie with ground venison?
+Can I make Easy Shepherds Pie with ground venison?

 Absolutely!
 Venison is a very lean meat and can be substituted any time a recipe calls for ground chuck or ground round.
 You can also make it with ground turkey and chicken.